Carers' Guide to Attendance Allowance

 How long does it take to get Attendance Allowance?

-The 'Which' guide to Attendance Allowance states it can take around 40 working days to get a decision on the application.
+According to 'Which', Attendance Allowance can take around 40 working days to get a decision on the application.

 Attendance Allowance for carers

 There is no such thing as Attendance Allowance for carers.
-However, we may be eligible for Carers Allowance.
+But, we may be eligible for Carer's Allowance.

-Find out if you're are eligible for £3,515 per year to support you in your caring role, using our handy tool.
+Find out if you are eligible for £3,991 per year to support you in your caring role, using our handy Carer's Allowance tool.

 Can I claim Carers’ Allowance if the person I care for has Attendance Allowance?

-We must be earning below £128 a week and spending at least 35 hours each week caring.
-Carers Allowance, made simple can help.
+We must be earning below £139 a week and spending at least 35 hours each week caring.
+Carer's Allowance, made simple can help.

 How can I support the person I care for to apply for Attendance Allowance?